amirrajan/survivingtheappstore/manuscript/developer-logs.md

 need to hear is "Why isn't this done yet?", or "I'm surprised this is taking so long."
 Try to empathize with the developers, because we've got enough problems to deal with during these times.

+One technique I would recommend is ask the your devs if you can be a "rubber duck" for them.
+It's simple to be a rubber duck.
+Just sit with them as they code and let them explain to you the lines they are working on.
+You don't have to understand anything, just be someone that asks the naive questions.
+"What does this part do?".
+Nod, let them just talk outloud to you about their reasoning about different parts of the code base.
+Just be someone they can talk to outloud with.
+That's the best way for you to help the dev team when their in this kind of situation.

 #Day 33 - Aug 2, 2013: Had to Take Another Break